Loving and evangelizing each person before us, with the heart, mind, and spirit of Christ the Teacher.

 Seton Teaching Fellows is a one or two-year postgraduate mission opportunity that brings the living Gospel and the beauty of the Catholic faith to children and families in underserved communities.
-Fellows rely on both time-tested and innovative methods that help the children and families they serve, as well as their peers, to better know, love, and serve Christ and His Church.
+Fellows rely on both time-tested and innovative methods that help the children and families they serve, as well as their peers, to evangelize with the love of Christ the Teacher.
 At the same time, they participate in their own holistic formation by accompanying, developing, and challenging each other, striving to serve with the mind, heart, and spirit of Christ the Teacher.

 “This opportunity has been truly life changing.
 I will be forever grateful for the amazing organization that is Seton Education Partners❤️”

 – Claire, 6th cohort

 “I’ve been able to experience the true meaning of the Proverb, ‘As iron is sharpened by iron; one person sharpens another.’
 Living in community has allowed me to grow deeper in my faith, learn from others, and bring others to know and love Jesus Christ.”

 – Connor, 6th cohort